Logo JACQUELINE HENNECKE JH

 Major finding

-to find that: I need to emphasize that feature on every page to
+1. people always know their starting point, they need to be able to find that: I need to emphasize that feature on every page to help people find their starting point.

-the route: Make it an easy but not necessary part of the
+2. People are not concerned about the station layout when they’re actually charting the route: Make it an easy but not necessary part of the experience to see the station layout

 Takeaways